By Rick Steves

 Just below the castle, the huge National Museum of Scotland has amassed more historic artifacts than everything I've seen in Scotland combined.
 It's free and wonderfully displayed with fine descriptions offering a best-anywhere hike through the history of Scotland.
 Start in the basement and work your way through the story: prehistoric, Roman, Viking, the "birth of Scotland," Edinburgh's witch-burning craze, clan massacres, all the way to life in the 20th century.
 Free audioguides offer a pleasant descriptions of various rooms and exhibits, and even provide mood music for your wanderings.

-What's new about Scotland's National Gallery?
-My take on the place: For years I considered it second rate compared to its awesome cousin in London.
+What's new about ?
+My take on the place: For years I considered Scotland's National Gallery second-rate compared to its awesome cousin in London.
 But this elegant Neoclassical building has a delightfully small but impressive collection of European masterpieces, from Raphael, Titian, and Peter Paul Rubens to Thomas Gainsborough, Claude Monet, and Vincent van Gogh.
 A highlight (along with guards in plaid trousers) is Canova's exquisite Three Graces.
 And it offers the best look you'll get at Scottish paintings.
-The skippable Royal Scottish Academy, next door, hosts temporary art exhibits and is connected to the National Gallery at the garden level (underneath the gallery) by the Weston Link building (same hours as the gallery, fine café and restaurant).
+The skippable Royal Scottish Academy, next door, hosts temporary art exhibits and is connected to the National Gallery at the garden level (underneath the gallery), and offers a fine café and restaurant.
 After your National Gallery visit, if the sun's out, enjoy a wander through Princes Street Gardens.

 The immense Dynamic Earth is located about a five-minute walk from the Palace of Holyroodhouse.
 Filling several underground floors, this immense exhibit tells the story of our planet, filling several underground floors under a vast Gore-Tex tent.
 It's pitched, appropriately, at the base of the Salisbury Crags.
 The exhibit is designed for younger kids and does the same thing an American science exhibit would do — but with a charming Scottish accent.
 Standing in a time tunnel, you watch time rewind from Churchill to dinosaurs to the Big Bang.
 After several short films on stars, tectonic plates, and ice caps, you're free to wander past salty pools, a re-created rain forest, and various TV screens.
 End your visit with a short video finale.